About me

 3.1 Star Formation History

-I used near-infrared photometry and stellar evolution models to reconstruct the star formation history in galaxies like NGC 147 and NGC 185, focusing on late-type stars.
+I used near-infrared photometry and stellar evolution models to reconstruct the star formation history in galaxies like NGC 147 and NGC 185, focusing on late-type stars (Hamedani Golshan et al. 2017).

 3.2 Dust Input from AGB Stars

-By modeling the spectral energy distributions of AGB stars, I estimated the dust input from these evolved stars and its contribution to the overall dust budget of the galaxies.
+By modeling the spectral energy distributions of AGB stars, we estimated the dust input from these evolved stars and its contribution to the overall dust budget of the galaxies (Mahani et al. 2025).

 Professional Developments